solder button

 Rev Loop power routed frog rails

 In this example, a relay is used to reverse the loop.
 If you are using an electronic reverse section controller, just substitute it for the relay in the above diagram.
-Note that the blue and magenta main bus are not connected to the red and green loop.
+Note that the blue and magenta main bus is not connected to the red and green loop.

 SUGGESTION: Have a Simple Reverse Loop or Wye?
 You Might Not Need to Buy Another Booster!